 Phamaly creates a safe space to allow for laughter, vulnerability, and fearlessness.

 Our Commitment to Justice, Equity, and Access

 Phamaly acknowledges the presence and pervasive history of racism, able-ism, sexism, ethnocentrism, gender bias, ageism, and economic inequity that filters through the arts and greater society.
-We strive to actively dismantle these and other forms of inequity and inequality in ever aspect of our work.
-We believe the inclusion of all community members makes our art stronger
+We strive to actively dismantle these and other forms of inequity and inequality in every aspect of our work.
+We believe the inclusion of all community members makes our art stronger.